-&lt;sup>24 Since local PPI was not available for all developing countries in IFS, alternative deflators needed to be used to construct the measure of real value added in local currency.
-Accordingly, (continued...)
+&lt;sup>22 Since local PPI was not available for all developing countries in IFS, alternative deflators needed to be used to construct the measure of real value added in local currency.
+Accordingly, whenever PPI was not available, we used the effective deflator constructed with the index of industrial production as in Rajan and Zingales (1998).
+This deflator is the ratio of the growth rate of nominal value added in the entire manufacturing sector (from the UNIDO database) to the growth rate of the index of industrial production (from IFS).
+Alternatively, a GDP deflator was used whenever these two series were not available.

 We then calculated the average annual growth rate of real value added for industry i in country j, for the 1980s and 1990s.
-We calculated this wherever data existed for at least a seve-year period.
+We calculated this wherever data existed for at least a seven-year period.

-2. Average Labor Share:
+3. Average Labor Share: